 Score: 8

-- Pros: Large cover screen, all-day battery life, reliable camera
+- Pros: Samsung adopted a larger cover screen, all-day battery, reliable camera

-- Cons: More susceptible to dust than standard phones, limited app functionality on the cover screen
+- Cons: More susceptible to dust than average phones, limited app functionality on the cover screen

 The Most Fun Foldable